mirsaeedi/SoftwareTestingTurorials/README.md

   - Thread Id %tid
   - Process Id %pid

-TASK 4: In web applications, we need to have some information about the user (username,sessionsId,IP,URL) to be able to deal with problems in production environment.
+**TASK 4**: In web applications, we need to have some information about the user (username,sessionsId,IP,URL) to be able to deal with problems in production environment.
 Use [*Thread Context Map* (key/value)](https://logging.apache.org/log4j/2.x/manual/thread-context.html) to provide log4j with contextual data.
 So, the contextual data will be logged alongside the message and other parameters.
 You can get help from [here](https://howtodoinjava.com/log4j2/threadcontext-fish-tagging/).

-TASK 5: make the program to use both Consoler and RollingFileAppender at the same time.
+**TASK 5**: make the program to use both Consoler and RollingFileAppender at the same time.
 Make sure you know what are the used policies.
 You can read about them [here](https://logging.apache.org/log4j/2.x/manual/appenders.html#RollingFileAppender).